 Price Point

-Given its premium ingredients and advanced formulation, the product might come at a higher price compared to standard B12 supplements on the market.
+Considering the premium ingredients and advanced formulation, the product comes at a slightly higher price compared to standard B12 supplements on the market.

 Availability